freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid/divide-the-grid-into-an-area-template.md

 # --instructions--

 Change the template so the `footer` area spans the entire bottom row.
+Defining the areas won't have any visual effect right now.
+Later, you will make an item use an area to see how it works.

 # --hints--